Aluminium gains on renewed Russia worries, nickel dives again

 LONDON: Aluminium prices extended gains on Friday on renewed worries about supply from Russia after peace talks faltered with Ukraine, while LME nickel tumbled 12% to hit limit down again.

-Three-month aluminium on the London Metal Exchange (LME) added 1% to $3,418 a tonne by 1130 GMT, but was down about 1% on the week.
+Three-month aluminium on the London Metal Exchange (LME) added 0.4% to $3,399 a tonne in official open outcry trading, but was down about 1% on the week.

 “The market is concerned that the Ukraine conflict could persist for longer, so that’s refocused attention on worries about supply for many commodities from Russia,” said Xiao Fu, head of commodity market strategy at Bank of China International.